Main content

 - i have decided to make a book i am working on it right now thanks crystal and jedi kade for inspiring me(5 votes)

-setting for the character but how can i make people understand the way the character feels emotionally.(5 votes) - Argh...I had this really great "What if..," and as I was turning to write it down I forgot it!
-Do you guys have any tips for like remembering your train of thought?(4 votes)
+- Argh...I had this really great "What if..," and as I was turning to write it down I forgot it!
+Do you guys have any tips for like remembering your train of thought?(5 votes)

 - while you brainstorm, jot down ideas as you think of them so you won't have to wait to make a whole story to remember.(2 votes)